-The Cell Biology Department has a longstanding weekly Progress Report series in which graduate students and postdocs give talks about their research in front of the whole department.
-This is a great forum for everyone to hear and learn about the research going on in other labs, and for both graduate students and postdocs to hone their presentation skills.
-Every Cell Biology student is expected to present a Progress Report talk each year beginning the 3rd year.
+The Cell Biology Department has a weekly Progress Report series in which graduate students and postdocs present an overview of their research.
+This is a wonderful forum for sharing information, collaboration and for graduate students and postdocs to hone their presentation skills.
+Every Cell Biology student is expected to present a Progress Report talk annually beginning their 3rd year.

-The Cell Biology Department hosts a weekly seminar series in which scientists from other institutions or from other Yale departments are invited to talk about their research.
-The seminar is generally held on Tuesday at 1:00 pm in varying rooms at the medical school, including C428 SHM, 110 Hope, Brady Auditorium (B131) and The Anlyan Center TACN107.
-Coffee/tea and cookies are available 15 minutes before the seminar.
+The Cell Biology Department hosts a seminar series in which scientists from other institutions are invited to present their research.
+The seminar is generally held on Tuesdays at 1:00 pm in varying rooms at the medical school, including SHM C428, Brady Auditorium (B131) and The Anlyan Center TACN107.
+Refreshments are available before the seminar.

 The current Cell Biology Seminar Committee to determine speakers is comprised of Derek Toomre, Shangqin Guo and Mals Mariappan.
 Maracate Sassone-McHugh arranges travel, seminar announcements, and meeting appointments for seminar speakers.

 Students and postdocs are also strongly encouraged to attend a post seminar discussion session in room C225 SHM for an opportunity for conversation with the speaker.
 Please contact Maracate Sassone-McHugh for attendance or information regarding the Cell Biology Department Seminars.

 Cell Bio Mixer

 Cell Biology has an annual Departmental Retreat with the main purpose to foster inter-departmental contact and engage in scientific discussions and social activities.